 Since we specialize in catheters, we carry all the major catheter brands and types.
 You have the option to sample different types of catheters, and you have the freedom of choice to pick a brand you prefer.

 When you’re ready to order, 180 Medical is here to serve you and your doctor in helping to select an intermittent catheter that will be easy for you to use while giving you a hygienic, comfortable, and convenient catheterization.

-We are catheter specialists that have been in the business for over fifteen years, and we've helped thousands of women, men, and children find the right catheter supplies.
+We are catheter specialists that have been in the business for over fifteen years, and we’ve helped thousands of women, men, and children find the right catheter supplies.
 Our goal is to help turn your quality of life around with high-quality female catheter products that can restore your confidence and sense of independence.
-Our team will also offer you unparalleled service and a compassionate, listening ear.

 We also offer educational materials like full-color brochures and DVDs offering step-by-step instructions of how to self-cath.